-What winter activities do your kids enjoy?
+What kids’ winter activities do you enjoy?

 Kids are back in school, and what have we learned over winter break?
 My little ones love to be outside as much as possible, but sometimes freezing temperatures or other factors prevent outside play.
 What can you do occupy the kids during the winter?
 Try out these awesome activities with your kids, and you will be sure beat those winter blues!

-1. Sledding and good old fashioned playing in the snow
+1. Sledding and good old-fashioned playing in the snow

 Do you have snow?
 Is it warm enough outside not to get frostbite?
 Stuff the kids in coats and snow pants, get outside, and get active!
 Sledding is a HUGELY popular activity around here, and you don’t have to go far to enjoy it.
 Do your research.
 Is there a local sledding hill around?
 Do Grandma and Grandpa have a small hill on the side of their house that might be perfect for sledding?
 Make a day of it and drive up to the mountains or to the nearest famous “big hill” in your area.